[The K-Pop 100: Idol Group Songs]

 1. Girls’ Generation – Gee

 Five months before the release of “Abracadabra”, another girl group turned the scene on its head with a sound new to idol pop.
-The E-Tribe team took elements like ambient bass and abrasive synth timbres, hardly mainstream things, and made a bubbly electropop beat with them; then they grafted on the vocals of a group that was coming off of cutesy performances like “Oh!” and a love-at-first-sight narrative.
+The E-Tribe team took elements like ambient bass and abrasive synth timbres, hardly mainstream things, and made a bubbly electropop beat with them; then they grafted on a love-at-first-sight narrative and the vocals of a group that was coming off of cutesy performances like “Kissing You”.
 This unlikely marriage turned out to be explosive.
 Not only did we have a completely unique and indelible hit in “Gee”, we would have further such gems down the road.
 This successful experiment is indirectly responsible for much of the variety we see in idol pop compositions today, not just in synthpop and EDM but even in other styles.
 Like S.E.S.’s work did a decade before, “Gee” showed that there was plenty of room for artistic expression and experimentation even in this commercialized setting.
 This time, the rest of the scene got the hint.
 “Gee” is an exhilarating listen, an influential milestone, and the best idol-group song in K-pop.